Can Fighting Skills Win Over Power

 People often believe that being physically powerful is essential to being successful in combat sports.
-It is true that people with power have an advantage over their opponents.
-This is because they are able to hit harder and more often than someone who does not have as much power.
-However, there are also some famous combat sports fighters who have been successful without being the most physically powerful.
+People with power indeed have an advantage over their opponents.
+This is because they can hit harder and more often than someone who does not have as much power.
+However, some famous combat sports fighters have been successful without being the most physically powerful.

 Conclusion: Skills are more important than strength.

-Anyone that has watched an Olympic weightlifting meet or powerlifting competition can see that raw strength is very important in these events.
-However, it is possible for someone to have the potential to be a champion in these events without having years of intense training.
+Anyone that has watched an Olympic weightlifting meets or powerlifting competition can see that raw strength is very important in these events.
+However, someone can have the potential to be a champion in these events without having years of intense training.

 What separates champions from other competitors is their skill level.
 One only needs to look at the top competitors in these events to see how there are many different body types.